harshhh28/hia-js/frontend/README.md

 ## Backend Integration

-The frontend seamlessly integrates with the backend's authentication system:
+The frontend seamlessly integrates with the backend's authentication and chat systems:

+### Authentication Integration

 - **Login/Signup**: Creates both access and refresh tokens
 - **OAuth**: Handles Google/GitHub authentication with token generation
 - **Token Refresh**: Automatically refreshes expired access tokens
 - **Logout**: Clears all authentication cookies on backend
 - **API Calls**: Uses cookie-based authentication for all requests

+### Chat System Integration

+- **Session Management**: Full CRUD operations for chat sessions
+- **Message Handling**: Create and retrieve messages for each session
+- **User Isolation**: Users can only access their own sessions and messages
+- **Real-time Updates**: Messages persist and load when switching sessions
+- **Error Handling**: Graceful handling of API failures with user feedback

 ## Error Handling